danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

 ## Profile Type, Profile, and Risk Framework

-1. Click on the history icon to return to the Policy Record. (as in Lab 2.0)
+1. Click the history icon to return to the Policy Record. (as in Lab 2.0)

-1. Scroll to Related Lists and the, in the Policy record, click **Profile Type**.
+1. Scroll to Related Lists and then, in the Policy record, click **Profile Type**.

 2. Under **Profile Type**, click **Edit**.